moehriegitt/hob3l/README.md

 run to fit the intersection coordinates back into the input bit width (32-bit integer coordinates).

-To get a triangulation (to produce the output polyhedron in STL format), the triangulation algorithm of Hertel & Mehlhorn 1983 (Fast Triangulation of the Plane with Respect to Simple Polygons) was used and extended to support coincident vertices, because these cannot be avoided.
-Also, sequences of collinear edges are supported.
+To get a triangulation (fro the output polyhedron in STL format), the triangulation algorithm of Hertel & Mehlhorn 1983 (Fast Triangulation of the Plane with Respect to Simple Polygons) was used and extended to support coincident vertices, because these cannot be avoided.
+Also, sequences of collinear edges are resolved.

 The same algorithm was adapted also for constructing a polygon outline from the set of edges produced by the preceding algorithm, if no triangulation is needed.
-This is used in the SCAD language processing, e.g., with operations like extrude or project, where the result of the 2D boolean algorithm is fed back into the CSG tree.
+This is used in the SCAD language processing, e.g., with operations like `extrude` or `project`, where the result of the 2D boolean algorithm is fed back into the CSG tree.

 ## Development

 This is a project for me to relax and have fun, to be a distraction and to be different from my day job (which also involves programming).

-Because of this, the project follows some policies to avoid stress.
-Others may find them unnecessary, but these policies keep me sane and allow me to continue to have fun.
+The project follows some policies to avoid stress. for me to continue to have fun.

 ### XNIH: Exclude What's Not Implemented Here

-No external libraries or tools are used for this project, except what belongs to the C Language, or Perl, or to libc/POSIX.
+No external libraries or tools are used for this project, except a C compiler, Perl, and libc/POSIX.
 All functionality is either implemented here, or not at all.

-I like this because it helps me focus on programming, instead of serving and keeping up learning other APIs.
-I like this because every API incompatibility will be my own fault.
-And there will be no stress when upgrading to a newer version of a foreign library, because there are none.
-Also, implementing parsers or parser generators is fun.
+This policy helps me focus on programming, instead of battling APIs.
+Every API incompatibility will be my own fault.
+There will be no stress when upgrading to a newer version of a library, because there are none.

 ### C and Perl